rcollie/MMM-MarsWeather/README.md

 To use, add the following to config/config.js:

     {
         module: "MMM-MarsWeather",
         position: "top_right", // You can change the position as needed
         config: {
-        // Here you can put any configuration options you have defined in your module
-        // For example, updateInterval: 300000 to update every 5 minutes }
+            updateInterval: 300000 // Update every 5 minutes
         }
+    },